swent-epfl/mvp-prd/template/9-design.md

 The presence of this collection is justified to ensure that the user is not presented with the same challenge more than once.

+**Groups :** This collection manages the various groups formed by users.
+It is a root collection, and each group document contains the following data:

+Centauri points accumulated by the group (int), Creation time (Timestamp).

 ## Security Considerations

 ## Infrastructure and Deployment